AbChatt/SigmaCapital/README.md

 ## Requirements
 Python 3.7 is the main requirement.
 As such, you will also need to pip install the latest versions of alpha-vantage, ISStreamer and pmdarima (which fetches statsmodels, which is also required).

+## Status
+As of 7th June 2020, the project status is still active.
+For future improvements, we want to add more sophisticated models and indicators to our repertoire so that we can further optimise the accuracy of predictions.
+We also want to add support for indices such as the S&P500 and FTSE100 and generate sector specific predictions.
+We are also exploring plans to integrate our product into banking accounts, so we can generate personalised predictions for our customers.
+Our vision is to create a comprehensive platform that encompasses stocks, bonds, ETFs, foreign exchange and cryptocurrencies.
+This is just the beginning.

 ## Acknowledgements
 We used the [Alpha Vantage API](https://github.com/RomelTorres/alpha_vantage) in order to get the latest, up-to-date stock data.
 Furthermore, parts of the project were adapted from [here](https://towardsdatascience.com/performing-a-time-series-analysis-on-the-aapl-stock-index-3655da9612ff).